Altered-commits/Custom-Task-Manager/README.md

      ```bash
      cmake --build build
      ```
-- Run the executable (.exe file should be in root directory)
+- Run the executable _(.exe file should be in root directory if you are using MinGW, else it will be in Debug or Release directory for MSVC)_